Type of Journey

 Don’t wear contact lenses as the silica can get stuck in between your eye and the lens.

-The minerals can also damage jewellery, so you should take them off before entering.
+The minerals can also damage jewelry, so you should take them off before entering.

 The lagoon water will not damage your swimsuits, but it is advised to rinse them with cold water and soap after bathing.